-If you’ve been charged with a criminal offense, there is a significant likelihood that you will be offered something called a plea bargain.
+If you have been charged with a criminal offense, there is a significant likelihood that you will be offered something called a plea bargain.
 This process essentially allows the prosecution and defense to negotiate a deal in which the defendant enters a guilty plea in exchange for a reduction in charges.
 With the criminal court system being endlessly backlogged and trials with unpredictable outcomes often dragging on for weeks or months, plea bargaining is quite common.
 In fact, over 90 percent of all convictions are the result of negotiated pleas.

 Why Might a Defendant Want a Plea Bargain?

 Plea bargains allow judges to move criminal cases through the system more quickly; they also give both the prosecution and defense at least some control over the outcome of the case.
-While pleading guilty to a crime you didn’t commit may sound crazy, plea bargains are often appealing to defendants who just want to get back to some semblance of a normal life.
+While pleading guilty to a crime you did not commit may sound crazy, plea bargains are often appealing to defendants who just want to get back to some semblance of a normal life.
 With the uncertainty surrounding the outcome of a trial, a defendant may wish to take the guarantee of a lighter sentence.

 If you have been charged with any type of crime, the legal team at The Law Offices of Bryan R. Kazarian can help you determine your rights and options before moving forward with a legal strategy.
 With more than 16 years’ experience successfully defending clients against all criminal charges, we know how to weigh your chances of success at trial against a plea bargain.
 Contact us today at 855-918-4253 for a confidential consultation about your case.